BOTANICAL NAME: cedrus atlanticus

 Sedative: Calming, soothing, inducing sleep, tranquilizing

 Other Benefits: Cedar Wood oil is equally beneficial in curing acne, arthritis, bronchitis, cystitis, dandruff, dermatitis, stress, kidney disorders and as a treatment against oily skin.

-Safety Warning: Avoid if pregnant.
-May irritate sensitive skin.
-Do not confuse with cedar leaf (thuja).
+Safety Warning: Some sources say to avoid if pregnant.
+Do not confuse Cedarwood with Cedar Leaf (Thuja occidentalis) which is extremely toxic.
 Never ingest essential oils without a prescription.
 Use carrier oil when applying to skin.